-As such, if guidelines were developed before the passing of the bill, it would have to be ensured that they would allow NOAA, and other federal or state resource trustees to provide assistance during an impact event, if requested.
+If guidelines were developed before the passing of the bill, it would have to be ensured that they would allow NOAA, and other federal or state resource trustees to provide assistance during an impact event, if requested by the State resource trustees.

 One bill was introduced in the 113th Congress in an effort to reauthorize the CRCA.
 On January 3, 2013 H.R.
-71, the Coral Reef Conservation Act Reauthorization and

-Enhancement Amendments of 2013 was introduced by Representative Madeleine Bordallo (Gu) with 10 other co-sponsors.
-The bill was referred to the House Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs and has yet to be reviewed.
+71, the Coral Reef Conservation Act Reauthorization and Enhancement Amendments of 2013 was introduced by Representative Madeleine Bordallo (Gu) with 10 other co-sponsors.
+The bill was referred to the House Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs but did not pass.

-The progress of the reauthorization bills will continue to be monitored during Phase VI.
-Due to Legislative progress not being made, FDEP will start to internally develop guidelines for a contractor certification process during Phase IV.
+In April 2013, Florida Senator Bill Nelson re-submitted the bill but it did not move out of committee.
+As of June 2014, no other movement has been made on the bill.
+The progress of the reauthorization bills will continue to be monitored during Phase V. Due to Legislative progress not being made, DEP will start to internally develop guidelines for a contractor certification process during Phase IV.
 Any internal guidelines that are developed will include provisions that ensure federal, state, and local government partners are not excluded from being able to provide assistance during impact response, if requested.